Home > developer > core development > Development Environment Setup

 $ bundle install

-In case if you face any errors try bundle exec circuit create
+$ circuit installIn case if you face any errors try bundle exec circuit create and ensure that Tomcat is running

-Add below environment variables to ~/.bash_profile
+Add below environment variables to ~/.bash_profile.

 export OODB_HOST=localhost